 These No Bake Strawberry Cheesecake Bars are the perfect delicious treat.
 The vegan “cheesecake” filling is swirled with fresh roasted strawberries and bright lemon juice and poured on a yummy no bake cookie crust.
 This recipe is vegan, dairy-free, gluten free, and Paleo.

 Cheesecake!
 It’s everyone’s favorite.
 I mean who doesn’t love a delicious, creamy bite of the good stuff?!
 But, if you, or someone you love, can’t eat dairy, eating a big slice cheesecake may feel like the worst idea ever.
-Thankfully, these easy no bake strawberry cheesecake bars are here to save the day!
+Thankfully, these healthy strawberry cheesecake bars are here to save the day!

-These bars are completely dairy-free and vegan.
-They have a no bake cookie crust and the creamy filling is made from soaked whole cashews and riddled with delicious strawberries that have been tossed in balsamic vinegar and roasted to perfection.
+These gluten free strawberry cheesecake bars are dairy-free and vegan.
+They have a no bake cookie crust and a creamy filling made from soaked whole cashews and roasted strawberries.

 The no bake cookie crust for these bars are made from a combination of real food ingredients instead of traditional graham crackers.

-These bars get their creamy cheesecake like texture from cashews!
-When soaked and blended, the cashews break down to form a creamy filling that, once sweetened, tastes like cheesecake.
+These bars get their creamy cheesecake like texture from soaked cashews!
+When soaked and blended, the cashews break down to form a creamy filling that, once sweetened, tastes just like creamy cheesecake.

-Here is what you’ll need for the filling:
+Here is what you’ll need for the cheesecake filling:

-Soaked Cashews:Let your whole cashews soak overnight in water to get the perfect creamy texture.
+Soaked Raw Cashews:Let your whole, unsalted cashews soak overnight in water to get the perfect creamy texture.

 Full Fat Coconut Milk:Use canned full fat coconut to help give the filling the right amount of creaminess.

-Lemon Juice:Any good cheesecake has lemon juice!
+Lemon Juice:Any good cheesecake has a good amount of lemon juice!
 This recipe starts with three tablespoons but, if you are anything like me, you might want to increase the amount of lemon juice you use for an even more tart flavor.

 Roasted Strawberries:What makes these bars unique are the delicious addition of balsamic roasted strawberries.
 They add a delicious depth of juicy strawberry flavor to each bite.